-(Please see appendix 1 for Communication Card)
+(Please see appendix 1 for Communication Card and appendix 2 for Positive Behaviour Report Card)

 Discriminative Incidents and bullying

 Willowbrook Mead Primary School takes a no tolerance view to racism (see our anti-racism policy) or any other discriminative behaviour such as sexism or homophobia.
 All racist incidents are recorded, reported and investigated according to the school's Racist Incidents Recording, Reporting and Investigating Procedures.
 Any incidents of a discriminatory nature will require an intervention where children are educated on the seriousness of their actions.
 They will be supported to understand how they can make better choices.
 These incidents warrant an immediate loss of Golden Time.